 We now revisit the return and dividend growth predictability equations (1) and (2), but use the adjusted dividend-price ratios instead of the raw series as predictor variable.
 The second and fourth columns of Table 1 show the estimation results of the return and dividend growth predictability regressions using dp, respectively.
 Rows 1-4 are for the one-break case; rows 5-9 are for the two-break case.
-Because the adjusted dividend-price ratio is the same as the raw series with each subsample, the results in rows 2 and 3 are unchanged.
+Starting with the one-break case, because the adjusted dividendprice ratio is the same as the raw series with each subsample, the results in rows 2 and 3 are unchanged.
 But now in row 1, we find that the adjusted dividend-price ratio significantly predicts stock returns.
-The coefficient for the entire sample is .235, just as in the two subsamples!
-It is now clear that the low point estimate for κ_r in the left column was due to averaging across regimes.
-Not taking the non-stationarity of the dp ratio into account severely biases the point estimate for κ_r downwards.
+The coefficient for the entire sample is .235, which is almost identical to the estimates in the two subsamples.
+Thus the low point estimate for $\kappa_r$ in the first column was due to averaging across regimes.
+Not taking the non-stationarity of the dp ratio into account severely biases the point estimate for $\kappa_r$ downwards.
 Furthermore, row 4 shows that the evidence for a break in the forecasting relationship between returns and the dividend-price ratio has disappeared.
-The null hypothesis of no structural break can no longer be rejected when using dp.
-The full sample regression R^2 is 10%, more than twice the value of the first column.
+The null hypothesis of parameter stability can no longer be rejected when using dp.
+The full sample regression $R^2$ is 10%, more than twice the value of the first column.
 The results for dividend growth predictability remain largely unchanged.
-This is not surprising given that we did not detect much instability in the relationship between Δd{t+1} and dp_t to begin with.
+This is not surprising given that we did not detect much instability in the relationship between $\Delta d{t+1}$ and $dp_t$ to begin with.

-The rolling window estimates confirm this result.4 The middle panel of Figure 1 shows that the coefficient κ_r is much more stable in the one-break case than in the no-break case (top panel).
+The rolling window estimates confirm this result.
+The middle panel of Figure 1 shows that the coefficient $\kappa_r$ is much more stable in the one-break case than in the no-break case (top panel).
 In particular, its value in the 1990s hovers around .3, compared to 0 without the adjustment.
-Likewise, the regression R^2 is also more stable and does not drop off in the 1990s.
-The same exercise shows that the dividend growth relationship is stable and that κ_d never moves far from zero (not shown).
-The evidence for dividend growth predictability is weak at best.5
+Likewise, the regression $R^2$ is also more stable and does not drop off in the 1990s.
+The same exercise shows that the dividend growth relationship is stable and that $\kappa_d$ never moves far from zero (not shown).
+The evidence for dividend growth predictability is weak at best.